Bragi: Bragi son of Hálfdan the Old

 Bragi son of Hálfdan the Old is mentioned only in the Skjáldskaparmál.
 This Bragi is the sixth of the second of two groups of nine sons fathered by King Hálfdan the Old on Alvig the Wise, daughter of King Eymund of Hólmgard.
 This second group of sons are all eponymous ancestors of legendary families of the north.
 Snorri says:

 Bragi, from whom the Bragnings are sprung (that is the race of Hálfdan the Generous).

 Of the Bragnings as a race and of Hálfdan the Generous nothing else is known.
 However, Bragning is often, like some others of these dynastic names, used in poetry as a general word for 'king' or 'ruler'.

 Bragi Högnason

 In the eddic poem Helgakviða Hundingsbana II, Bragi Högnason, his brother Dag, and his sister Sigrún were children of Högne, the king of East Götaland.
 The poem relates how Sigmund's son Helgi Hundingsbane agreed to take Sigrún daughter of Högni as his wife against her unwilling betrothal to Hodbrodd son of Granmar the king of Södermanland.
 In the subsequent battle of Frekastein (probably one of the 300 hill forts of Södermanland, as stein meant "hill fort") against Högni and Granmar, all the chieftains on Granmar's side are slain, including Bragi, except for Bragi's brother Dag.

 In popular culture

-Bragi is featured in the digital card game Mythgard (2019) as a mythic minion in the Norden faction, whose full name is Bragi Runesinger.

-Bragi is portrayed by Dean O'Gorman in the New Zealand comedy The Almighty Johnsons.

 In the 2002 Ensemble Studios game Age of Mythology, Bragi is one of nine minor gods Norse players can worship.